Our Research | COVID-19 Team

 The CIR is a clinical study site for the the Pfizer/BioNTech COVID-19 Phase 3 vaccine research study, the Astra Zeneca Phase 3 vaccine research study and the SARS-CoV-2 Epidemiology and Response in Children (SEARCh).

-To date, two COVID-19 vaccines (manufactured by Pfizer/BioNTech and Moderna) have received Emergency Use Authorizations (EUAs) from the FDA.
-These vaccines are currently being administered to those at greatest risk of COVID-19 infection including health care workers and those living in long-term care facilities.
-They are slated to be given to the general public in 2021.
+To date, three COVID-19 vaccines (manufactured by Pfizer/BioNTech, Moderna and Janssen) have received Emergency Use Authorizations (EUAs) from the FDA.
+In Maryland, these vaccines are being administered under phase 1C of the vaccine rollout and are slated to become available to all Marylanders 16 an older April 27, 2021.

 Until the vaccines become more widely available, the public is still being encouraged to use the universally accepted prevention methods including good hand hygiene, wearing personal protective equipment, frequent cleaning and disinfection of devices and surfaces and social distancing.